International Consortium on Agricultural Biotechnology Research (ICABR)

 Catholic University of Leuven

 the Conference will take place at

 Important policy questions regarding public research system design and conduct are emerging.
-These are of particular importance in developing countries.
+These are of particular importance in developed as well as in developing countries.
 These questions require a long view and an understanding of the scientific revolution that is underway.

 The Ravello's Conference will focus on the following topics: